 Finding an accountant or financial expert in Belgium

-You can find an expert-comptable/ compte fiscal/ accountant/ belastingconsulent through the website of the Instituut van de Accountants en de Belastingconsulenten (French or Dutch only).
+You can find an accountant (expert-comptable or compte fiscal in French, accountant or belastingconsulent in Dutch) through the website of the Instituut van de Accountants en de Belastingconsulenten (French or Dutch only).

 Belgian corporate tax authorities